drdaemos/xc5-docs/en/design_changes/customizing_the_admin_and_vendor_signup_pages.md

 _See also:_

-*   {% link "Using Custom Skin module" ref_AwGTLXzr#Basicguidetothemecreation-UsingCustomSkinmodule %}
+*   {% link "Using Custom Skin module" ref_bC2TThPi#Basicguidetothemecreation-UsingCustomSkinmodule %}